 - Have him microchipped and give him a lovely collar with tag that gives your contact details.

 - Don’t leave him in a campervan, tent or motorhome that could become hot.
 A cool camping spot in the morning could be baking by midday.

 The pet passport

-Until 2019 at least, it’s fairly easy to take your cat to Europe.
+Until we leave Europe at least, it’s fairly easy to take your cat to the continent.
 She needs to be microchipped and have a rabies vaccination, which means you can then get a pet passport.
 You have to wait 21 days from the date of the rabies vaccination before travelling, and make sure your vet records your cat’s microchip number on the vaccination record.
 Ask your vet for details.

 You also need to travel using an “authorised carrier and an approved route”.
 By sea, this includes most of the mainstream ferry companies.
 Low-cost airlines like easyJet and Ryanair don’t allow live animals.
 Check with airlines, ferry companies or train companies in plenty of time.

 Martin Smith, Cleo and Jack

 We’ve got two cats, about 10 years old now, and they’re brother and sister.